aspiringsecurity/Medical-Counselor/README.md

 Parametric Insurance Solution for patients with special needs.
 We are utilizing an existing example at chainlink github repo to develop an insurance solution for patients.
 Link: https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Audit-Module

-## Web3 Eco-system Tools

-- Covalent End Point: Covalent-NFT-Dashboard enables us to analyze, observe all NFTs from wallet address in different networks.
-Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Covalent-NFT-Dashboard

-- XDC blockchain network: We are using XDC blockchain network to enable borrowing of XDC funds using collaterals for medical counseling and preventive treatment by patients with weaker economic conditions.
-Please visit: https://github.com/aspiringsecurity/Medical-Counselor/tree/main/XDC-borrow-funds

 2. Axelar, Polygon, Fantom: Axelar for communication between Polygon blockchain and Fantom destination chain.
 Please visit

 a.
 Cross chain dapp development using https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Axelar-Fantom-destination-chain/axelar-Medical-Counselor .
 We are extending the starter kit to develop cross chain dapps using Axelar.